 When you click on “Save Changes” the API Key will be used to get your list of mailing lists at MailChimp.
 You will need to have at least one mailing list established in order to use the plugin because new subscribers have to go to a specific list.
 In the “Subscription List” dropdown will be your mailing lists at MailChimp.
 If you don’t see it, click on “Save Changes” to refresh the list.

 Select the list you want your Participants Database signups to be subscribed to.

 In most cases, you’ll want to provide a way for your users to opt-in to your mailing list.
 Do this by creating an opt-in field that consists of a check box with the values “yes,no” You can default it to “yes” if you want it checked to begin with.
 Once that is set up, you need to tell the plugin which field it is in the List Select Field setting.

-As long as the internal values are “yes” and “no” it will work.
+As long as the saved values (the second of each :: pair) are “yes” and “no” it will work.

 Completing the Setup